BRU Launched a campaign for a Low-Income Fare on March 18th, 2016. Pictures and video here.

 Bus Riders Unite, a project of OPAL Environmental Justice Oregon, is a membership organization launched in 2010 that represents transit-dependent people.
-Bus Riders Unite fights for environmentally sustainable public transportation in the Portland Metropolitan region, on the premise that affordable, efficient, accessible, and convenient mass transit is a human right.
+Why “transit dependent”?
+Because when we rely on public transit, we’re likely also reliant upon availability of housing choices, alternative transit options (like bike and pedestrian infrastructure), and to have less access to green spaces.
+Transportation is at the center of our lives, connecting us to the places where we live, work, learn, pray and play.
+BRU doesn’t only address transportation, but rather brings the perspective of transit-dependent people to the decision-making that affects all matter of policy related to the built environment.
+As a key priority, Bus Riders Unite fights for environmentally sustainable public transportation in the Portland Metropolitan region, on the premise that affordable, efficient, accessible, and convenient mass transit is a human right.

 Bus Riders Unite recognizes and values the diverse cultures, backgrounds, experiences, and abilities of our membership body.
 We seek to build a democratic, multi-lingual, multiracial, all-inclusive community-based organization.
 Our leadership and membership are committed to lifting up the voices of transit depndent people and people whose voices are not commonly heard.